 This is a significant moment of shift for the philanthropic sector, and family philanthropy is changing its pace, purpose, and practices.
 Nick Tedesco, President and CEO of the National Center for Family Philanthropy, will join The Dallas Foundation President and CEO Matthew Randazzo in a fireside chat about the recent shifts in philanthropic practice, why families are revisiting philanthropic purpose, and how families can orient towards effective outcomes.
-The conversation will explore motivations and values, board composition, and decision making.

 About our Speaker

 Nicholas (Nick) Tedesco is the President and Chief Executive Officer of the National Center for Family Philanthropy (NCFP).
 NCFP serves as a hub of learning, connection, and collaboration designed to resource and activate a community of families to be intentional philanthropic stewards.
 Nick is a passionate advocate for philanthropy and brings over a decade of experience partnering with donors and their families to establish and meet their giving goals.

 Prior to joining NCFP, Nick served as a Senior Advisor in the J.P.
 Morgan Philanthropy Centre where he provided clients with insights and services to help meet their philanthropic objectives through innovative advice, thought leadership and opportunities for learning and collaboration.